idankor/blog/content/chapters/0-start-here.md

 This quote by Albert Einstein, I believe, is one of the most elegant and concise phrasings of this primal hunger for knowledge, the human attraction to the mysterious.

 During my medical studies, it became clear to me that I was going to specialize in psychiatry—either that or a career change to mathematics, computer science, or physics.
 Eventually, I started my psychiatry residency about two and a half years ago (as of this writing).
-You can read more about me here (link to be provided).
+You can read more about me [here](https://idankor.com/about).

 As a young resident, I was part of our hospital journal club, and I had to choose a paper to present and discuss it with my peers.
 I was not too restricted with my choice, but my mentor asked me to find a paper that has something to do with psychedelic substances.
 I came across [this one](https://www.example.com).
 What can I say?
 It was love from first sight.